uc-cdis/vadc-mkdocs-staging/docs/data-analysis/OHDSI-atlas.md

 # **OHDSI ATLAS**

-[Observational Health Data Sciences and Informatics (or OHDSI](https://www.ohdsi.org/), pronounced "Odyssey", is a community developing open-source large-scale analytics solutions to bring out the value of health data.
+[Observational Health Data Sciences and Informatics](https://www.ohdsi.org/) (or OHDSI, pronounced "Odyssey"), is a community developing open-source large-scale analytics solutions to bring out the value of health data.
 One such solution is ATLAS.

 ATLAS is an open-source software application intended to provide a unified interface to patient-level data and analytics.
-ATLAS software is used to define cohorts, typically dichotomous variables, for analysis.
+ATLAS software is used to define cohorts, including dichotomous and continuous variables, for analysis.

+In general, ATLAS is an analytics platform that can be used to perform analyses across one or more observational databases which have been standardized to the OMOP Common Data Model V5 and can facilitate the exchange of analysis designs with any other organizations across the OHDSI community.

 ATLAS currently includes functionality for searching and navigating the vocabulary within the [OMOP Common Data Model (CDM)](https://ohdsi.github.io/TheBookOfOhdsi/CommonDataModel).
-Users are encouraged to use the [MVP Data Dictionary](./data-dictionary.md) to help with comprehension and curation of custom sets.
+Users are encouraged to use the [MVP Data Dictionary](./data-dictionary.md) to help with comprehension and curation of custom concept sets.
 In addition to the search and navigation capabilities, ATLAS also provides features to curate and export custom sets of concept identifiers for use in cohort definitions.
-These will automatically populate on the Gen3 GWAS App.
+Cohort definitions created by users will automatically populate on the Gen3 GWAS App.

-In general, ATLAS is an analytics platform that can be used to perform analyses across one or more observational databases which have been standardized to the OMOP Common Data Model V5 and can facilitate exchange of analysis designs with any other organizations across the OHDSI community.

-Tutorials for the ATLAS tool can be found **[here](https://github.com/OHDSI/Atlas/wiki)** and also in the **[link to the MVP data dictionary link](https://vincicentral.vinci.med.va.gov/SitePages/VINCI_University-VADC_Academy.aspx)** (*only accessible from the VA VPN*).
+Tutorials for the ATLAS tool can be found **[here](https://github.com/OHDSI/Atlas/wiki)** and also in the **[internal MVP documentation](https://vincicentral.vinci.med.va.gov/SitePages/VINCI_University-VADC_Academy.aspx)** (*only accessible from the VA VPN*).
 The **[Book of OHDSI can be found here](https://ohdsi.github.io/TheBookOfOhdsi/)**.
 These resources contain a lot of useful information.
 For using the ATLAS app on this platform, you may find it particularly useful to read about **[Cohort Definition](https://ohdsi.github.io/TheBookOfOhdsi/Cohorts.html#Cohorts)**.
 It is highly advisable that you familiarize yourself with these resources before proceeding.

 ## Launching the ATLAS app